fbpx

 The effects of altitude sickness

-hard to Climbing Mt Everest.
+Hard to Climbing Mt Everest.
 Altitude sickness is one of the most critical factors to consider when climbing Everest.
 It is caused by low oxygen levels and low air pressure, which negatively affects your health.
 As you ascend the trail, there is less oxygen in the air.
 Climbers generally need additional oxygen in Death Zones above 8,000 meters because of the low oxygen levels.

 Acclimatizing